agroce/cs562w16/projects/hubbarsp/README.md

 to the test harness definition will effect the possible statements that can be generated.
 Another drawback of the first approach is that it can lead to code duplication in the actions.
-A drawback of the second approach is that it can lead to a "worse" test harness.
+A drawback of the second approach is that it can lead to a "worse" test harness, i.e., low code coverage.

 [tstl]: https://github.com/agroce/tstl
 [sqlparse]: https://github.com/andialbrecht/sqlparse